Graphic profile for online presence and apps

 Templates and graphic design for web pages

 Having a common structure and form facilitates navigation on the University’s various web pages and also clearly shows users that the University is behind the content.
-Lund University’s HTML templates are divided into two versions, one basic template for faculty pages and equivalents and one for department pages and equivalents.

 The HTML templates, which were produced by the coordinating group SamWeb, are available for download from the University’s Image and Media Bank.
 When you download a template, you get a package including empty template pages, as well as various modules and sample pages.
 With the help of the index.html page, included in the package, you can easily click around and look at the various parts.

 How to use the templates